donovanrichardson/senbiki/content/posts/long-island-counties/index.md

 title = "Redrawing the Boundaries of Long Island's Counties"
 +++

-Long Island has four counties\*: Kings, Queens, Nassau, and Suffolk.
+Long Island has four counties: Kings, Queens, Nassau, and Suffolk\*.
 Portions of the boundaries of these counties are demarcated by physical features, such as the Newtown Creek between Kings County (the borough of Brooklyn) and Queens, or Cold Spring Harbor between Nassau and Suffolk.
 But mostly the counties are separated by political boundaries which were drawn over 350 years ago to establish county and town-level governing institutions in the colony, and later the state, of New York.

-\* The term "Long Island" commonly applies only to the portion of the island not part of New York City: namely Nassau and Suffolk Counties
+\* Kings and Queens Counties are better known as the boroughs of Brooklyn and Queens, respectively, within New York City.
+In common usage the term "Long Island" often excludes the part of the island within New York City so that such usage includes only Nassau and Suffolk Counties.
+{style="font-size:0.8em"}

 [//]: # (![1873 Comstock Map of Long Island showing Kings, Queens, and Suffolk Counties]&#40;comstock-li.png&#41;)